Learn about eBooks

-e-Books purchased will not require any specific hardware such as an e-Book reader beyond a PC, laptop, or Mac.
-Many e-Book readers can be used with the purchased e-Books and most of these e-Books can be read on a smart phone, but as technology is changing so rapidly we are acquiring e-Books based on the lowest common denominator: online access that does not require anything more than a PC or laptop.
-Printing will vary with every publisher or vendor.
-We will take in to consideration that students will want to print portions of the readings.
+e-Books purchased will not require any specific hardware such as an e-Book reader beyond a PC, Mac, or laptop.
+Many e-Book readers can be used with the purchased e-Books and most of these e-Books can be read on a smart phone.
+Printing will vary with every publisher or vendor, however we take in to consideration that students will want to print portions of the readings.

 SpringerLink is an integrated full-text database for journals, books, protocols, eReferences, and book series published by Springer.
 SpringerLink currently offers 2,765 fully peer-reviewed journals and 52,628 books online.

 - MyCopy feature allows students may print a copy of any book for only $24.99.

 - Browse by title, subject, author or editor